cprice-ping/Postman-Personal/README.md

 * Adds a LDAP Password Credential Validator
 * Adds a HTML Form Adapter with the PCV
 * Adds an AuthN Policy with Contract

+## Collection - PD SCIM - PI Inline (Cookies)

+This collection is built to Train and Attack a PingDirectory SCIM API when protected with PingIntelligence.

+The Training folder contains a set of calls that would be expected for a SCIM service - using a Cookie to represent the User Session for the call.

+The Attack folder sends calls that are unexpected or malicious.
+Simulating calls that:

+* Use a stolen cookie
+* Attempt to probe different parameters
+* Inject bad data into the object
+* Exfiltrate data

+This collection is designed to be placed into Postman Collection Runner (or Newman)